MileHacker Logo

 Festival Focus

-If experiencing the unique buzz of the world-renowned Cannes Film Festival is of utmost importance, plan your visit for mid-May.
+If taking in the unique buzz of the world-renowned Cannes Film Festival is of utmost importance, plan your visit for mid-May.
 Expect extreme surges in prices and crowds during this period, and official accreditation is necessary for film screenings.
 However, the city atmosphere is electric with public events and celebrity spotting.

 Best Time Per Activity